-- 5.5.
-The Trustees received quarterly reports from Scottish Widows during the Scheme Year and were broadly satisfied with the performance against the SLA.
-It was noted that 89% of Time Critical Processes (TCP) were completed within SLA during the period and 95% of manual administration activities (non TCP) were within SLA.
-The average TCP performance was brought down by poorer performance during the first half of 2022, which was improved in the latter half, following a number of new recruitments, having a score of 95% by Q4. - 5.6.
-Throughout the period, all regular contributions were processed within SLA and where a TCP has been delayed Scottish Widows has taken action to ensure the member is not disadvantaged, with any necessary adjustments made to their policy value to avoid detriment. - 5.7.
-The Trustees maintained dialogue with Scottish Widows throughout the period, at Trustee meetings and through their advisers, to monitor the actions being taken to improve the SLAs. - 5.8.
+- 6.5.
+The Trustees received quarterly reports from Scottish Widows during the Scheme Year and have voiced concerns with some elements of performance against the SLA.
+It was noted that 86% of Time Critical Processes (TCP) were completed within SLAs during the period and 94% of manual administration activities (non TCP) were within SLA. - 6.6.
+Throughout the period, all regular contributions were processed within SLA and where a TCP has been delayed Scottish Widows has taken action to ensure the member is not disadvantaged, with any necessary adjustments made to their policy value to avoid detriment. - 6.7.
+The Trustees maintained dialogue with Scottish Widows throughout the period, directly (with one of the Trustees having regular administrative contact) and through their advisers, to monitor the actions being taken to improve the SLAs.
+Following changes at Scottish Widows a new relationship manager was introduced over the reporting period. - 6.8.
 The Trustees also monitor the accuracy of the Scheme's common and conditional data.
-A summary report is received from the Scheme administrator annually, the latest report as at 31 August 2022 confirmed a Common Data score of 98.9% and Conditional Data score of 99.4%.
-Work is underway with the Company to fill any data gaps. - 5.9.
-Neither the administrator's quarterly reports nor the audit of the annual report and accounts identified material issues with the accuracy of core financial transactions. - 5.10.
-The Trustees have had concern during the period regarding other services provided by Scottish Widows, having seen prolonged periods where elements of functionality have been unavailable on the Membersite and the failure to issue the 2022 benefit statements on schedule.
-The Trustees have been requesting update reports on the on-line functionality issue which was resolved in early 2023.
-With regard to the benefit statements, the Trustees had been misadvised that these had been issued on schedule in 2022, only to be informed in early 2023 that they had not been issued due to administrative oversight relating to date changes on the Scottish Widows systems.
-These were issued in March 2023 followed closely by benefit statements to the period ended 31 December 2022.
+A summary report is received from the Scheme administrator annually, the latest report as at 31 August 2023 confirmed a Common Data score of 98.5% and Conditional Data score of 99.5%.
+Work is underway with the Company to fill any data gaps and an external address tracing exercise has been undertaken. - 6.9.
+Neither the administrator's quarterly reports nor the audit of the annual report and accounts identified material issues with the accuracy of core financial transactions. - 6.10.
+The Trustees have continued to have concern during the period regarding other services provided by Scottish Widows, with some periods where elements of functionality have been unavailable on the member site, and the failure to issue the 2022 benefit statements on schedule.
+The on-line issues were resolved in early 2023, and Scottish Widows provided clear member communications to explain the delay in the 2022 statements with these being issued in close proximity to a second statement covering a different period.